What it can actually do

 Confirm before write

-Anything that mutates your data, creating a PO, editing a product, adjusting inventory, has to be confirmed by you.
+Anything that mutates your data - creating a PO, editing a product, applying a markdown, setting a preferred vendor - has to be confirmed by you.
 The assistant proposes the change, shows the preview, and waits.
 You either click confirm or you don’t.
 There is no path for the AI to change your records without an explicit human check.
 This is not a marketing claim.
 It is the architecture: write tools are gated by a confirmation layer that the model cannot bypass.

 That single design decision is what makes the assistant safe to use on real data.
 The work the model does is reversible by simply not confirming.
 The work you do is auditable, because every confirmed write is logged with the prompt, the proposal, and the user who approved it.